-- (a) carrying out acoustic tests to ascertain whether or not there is sound escape; - (b) keeping doors and windows closed and providing alternative ventilation; - (c) reducing sound levels and installing a sound limiting device to prevent sound exceeding the appropriate level; - (d) installing sound proofing measures to contain sound and vibration; - (e) providing quieter areas for patrons; - (f) in the case of beer gardens or similar outdoor areas, ensuring that amplified music is not relayed to such areas and that if it is these areas are properly screened; - (g) at large venues formulating systems to avoid disturbance, for example monitoring queues outside the venue, and ensuring patrons queue away from residential areas; - (h) erecting prominent notices at the exits to premises requesting customers to leave quietly and not slam car doors; - (i) at appropriate times making announcements to the same effect; - (j) instructing door staff to ask customers to leave quietly; - (k) reducing the volume of music towards the end of the evening, and where appropriate playing quieter more soothing music as the evening winds down;
+- (a) carrying out acoustic tests to ascertain whether or not there is sound escape; - (b) keeping doors and windows closed and providing alternative ventilation; - (c) reducing sound levels and installing a sound limiting device to prevent sound exceeding the appropriate level;

-- ensuring the availability of licensed taxis, private hire vehicles or public transport to take patrons from the premises; - (m) banning people from premises who act in a manner that is likely to cause public disturbance or nuisance; - (n) increasing outside lighting levels; - (o) installing CCTV systems, and liaising with the police concerning video destruction; - (p) where there is a private forecourt or outside area restricting its use after a certain time; - (q) considering imposing an admission charge for entry after a certain time, for example 10.30 pm to discourage the large scale movement of patrons between premises, thus reducing the likelihood of noise disturbance to nearby residents

-10.6 This list is not exhaustive, and reasonable measures that are taken will depend on the type of licensed premises for which an application is made.
+- (d) installing sound proofing measures to contain sound and vibration: - (e) providing quieter areas for patrons; - (f) in the case of beer gardens or similar outdoor areas, ensuring that amplified music is not relayed to such areas and that if it is these areas are properly screened; - (g) at large venues formulating systems to avoid disturbance, for example monitoring queues outside the venue, and ensuring patrons queue away from residential areas; - (h) erecting prominent notices at the exits to premises requesting customers to leave quietly and not to slam car doors; - (i) at appropriate times making announcements to the same effect; - (j) instructing door staff to ask customers to leave quietly; - (k) reducing the volume of music towards the end of the evening, and where appropriate playing quieter more soothing music as the evening winds down; - (I) ensuring the availability of licensed taxis, private hire vehicles or public transport to take patrons from the premises; - (m) banning people from premises who act in a manner that is likely to cause public disturbance or nuisance; - (n) increasing outside lighting levels; - (o) installing CCTV systems, and liaising with the police. - (p) where there is a private forecourt or outside area restricting its use after a certain time; - (q) consider imposing an admission charge for entry after a certain time, for example 10.30pm to discourage the large scale movement of patrons between premises, thus reducing the likelihood of noise disturbance to nearby residents. - 10.6 This list is not exhaustive, and reasonable measures that are taken will depend on the type of licensed premises for which an application is made. - 10.7 The British Beer and Pub Association has produced a guide to risk assessment, entitled Managing Safety in Bars, Clubs and Pubs.
+This is available on their website at www.beerandpub.com

-10.7 The operating plan should also indicate the steps the applicant proposes to take to prevent crime and disorder.
-When addressing this objective in the operating plan the applicant should consider amongst other things the following steps:

-- (a) use of CCTV both within and outside the premises - (b) metal detection and search facilities - (c) use of shatter-resistant glasses - (d) recording of all incidents of nuisance or public disorder related to the premises and liaising with the police; - (e) procedures for assessing the risk associated with promotions and events such as "happy hours", and plans for minimising such risks

-- (f) measures to prevent the use or supply of illegal drugs - (g) employment of licensed SIA door supervisors and other appropriately trained staff - (h) installation of non-retrievable bottle bins at exits and ensuring that patrons do not leave with bottles or glasses - (i) participation in public watch schemes
+- 10.8 The operating plan may also indicate the steps the applicant proposes to take to prevent crime and disorder.
+When addressing this objective in their operating plan the applicant should consider amongst other things the following steps: - (a) use of CCTV both within and outside the premises - (b) metal detection and search facilities - (c) use of shatter resistant glasses - (d) recording of all incidents of nuisance or public disorder related to the premises, and liaising with the police; - (e) procedures for assessing the risk associated with promotions and events such as 'happy hours', and plans for minimising such risks - (f) measures to prevent the use or supply of illegal drugs - (g) employment of licensed SIA door supervisors and other appropriately trained staff - (h) installation of non-retrievable bottle bins at exits and ensuring that patrons do not leave with bottles or glasses - (i) participation in pub watch schemes